-Chinh first international meet was the 2014 SEA Youth in Myanmar where she took bronze in the 200m
+Chinh’s first international meet was the 2014 SEA Youth in Myanmar, where she took bronze in 200m.

-It was spurred off this win that Chinh finally became SEA Games Champion in 2017 at her first SEA Games winning both the 100 and 200m Dash in Kuala Lumpur.
+This win spurred Chinh finally became SEA Games Champion in 2017 at her first SEA Games, winning the 100 and 200m Dash in Kuala Lumpur.

-Chinh’s best times were run at the age of 20-21 that is because she had injuries around 2018-2019 that she had to get around.
+And ran Chinh’s best times at the age of 20-21 because she had injuries around 2018-2019 that she had to get around.

 Kristina Marie Knott

-In 2019 SEA Games Chinh was well beaten in the 200 Meter Dash by American born sprinter Kristina Knott who represented the Philippines.
-Knott went onto break the SEA Record with a 23.01 clocking.
-Knott did so in front of a 3000 strong home crowd at the world-class New Clark City, Philippines.
+In the 2019 SEA Games, Chinh was well beaten in the 200 Meter Dash by American-born sprinter Kristina Knott who represented the Philippines.
+However, Knott went on to break the SEA Record with a 23.01 clocking.
+Moreover, Knott did so in front of a 3000-strong home crowd at the world-class New Clark City, Philippines.

-In what to most would be a psychological blow to most Chinh who had been the reigning champion coming into these games was forced to regather her thoughts and composure.
+In what to most would be a psychological blow to most, Chinh, who had been the reigning champion coming into these games, was forced to regather her thoughts and composure.
 In what was a huge morale blow after finishing so far behind Knott in the 200m.
-Some 3-4 meters behind in fact.
-Was really hurting psychologically from the shock loss.
+Some 3-4 meters behind, in fact.
+Was hurting psychologically from the shock loss.

 What lay ahead in defending her 100 meters titles in the day to come would be an uphill battle of the mind.
-In the 100 meter heats, Chinh opened with a season-best of 11.61 to win the first heat.
+In the 100-meter heats, Chinh opened with a season-best of 11.61 to win the first heat.
 But Kristina Knott bulldozed the second heat in 11.45 (just .03 off her best time at the Asian Grand Prix earlier in the year).
-It seemed like Knott had the 100m in the bag as well.
+After that, it seemed like Knott had the 100m in the bag as well.

-The author watched near the finish line as an emotional Chinh in tears ran over to embrace her coach Huong.
+The author watched near the finish line as an emotional Chinh in tears ran over to embrace Huong’s coach.